The-Curious-Kartik/Cybersecurity/README.md

 ### ✅ Summary
 This week gave me a broader perspective on the field of cybersecurity.
 I now understand the core differences between offensive and defensive work and have a clearer idea of the roles I might enjoy.
 This foundation will help me stay focused and intentional as I move into deeper topics over the coming weeks.

+---

+## Week 10

+This week got me diving into the **Network Fundamentals** path on TryHackMe, where I explored how data actually travels across networks.
+Understanding these basics is crucial before jumping into hacking tools and attacks.

+### 🔍 My Curiosity
+I wanted to understand:
+- How network devices talk to each other and make communication possible.
+- The purpose of the **7 layers of the OSI model** and how they interact.
+- How data gets packaged and moved across a network — from sending device to receiving device.

+### ⚙️ Rooms Completed
+- **What is Networking?** — Learned basic networking terms like LAN, WAN, routers, switches, and IP addressing.
+- **Intro to LAN** — Discovered how devices connect in local networks and how they manage traffic.
+- **OSI Model** — Covered all 7 layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
+- **Packets & Frames** — Learned how data is encapsulated into frames at the Data Link layer and packets at the Network layer.
+- **Extending Your Network** — Explored hardware like bridges, switches, routers, access points, and how networks grow beyond a single segment.

+### 📚 Things I Learned
+- *OSI’s 7 Layers*:
+  1. Physical – Cables, signals, bits on the wire
+  2. Data Link – MAC addresses, frames, error detection
+  3. Network – IP addressing, routing packets
+  4. Transport – TCP/UDP, segmentation, reassembly
+  5. Session – Establishing and managing sessions/connections
+  6. Presentation – Data formats, encryption/decryption
+  7. Application – Protocols like HTTP, DNS, FTP
+- *Frames vs Packets*: Frames operate at Layer 2 with MAC addresses; packets at Layer 3 with IP addresses.
+- *LAN devices*: Switches work at Data Link layer, routers at Network layer, and bridges connect segments.
+- *Network extension*: Used devices like repeaters and access points to grow networks; understood broadcast vs unicast vs multicast communications.

+### ✅ Summary
+This week gave me a strong technical foundation — from physical cables all the way to application protocols.
+I’m now 100% sure that a clear understanding of the OSI model and data flow is essential before diving deeper into network security labs (like sniffing or spoofing).
+With this knowledge, I’m ready to tackle deeper cybersecurity topics confidently.